CSPanda21/ProductPlant/README.md

 To pull/push changes from main brach
 - git pull/push origin main

+To create a new branch and push your changes to remore
+- git checkout -b <new_branch_name>
+- git add .
+- git commit -m "<message>"
+- git push --set-upstrem origin  <new_branch_name>

 ### Branches in this repository
 - main : In this branch there is domain modeling and a service.
 This is a complex modeling with entities and replationships and a smiple service.